 Research

-ΛCDM is the leading cosmological model and accurately describes many observed phenomena in the universe, including the large-scale distribution of galaxies, fluctuations in the cosmic microwave background (CMB), and the universe's accelerated expansion.
 In this six-parameter model, initial fluctuations in the dark matter density collapse gravitationally into dark matter halos, in which galaxies form.
-Though this picture is largely successful at describing our observed universe, there are many open questions, including the formation of the earliest galaxies, the nature of dark matter, what structure looks like on small scales, and the origin of the tension of cosmological parameters between late and early measurements.
+Though this picture is largely successful at describing our observed universe, there are many open questions, including the nature of dark matter, the origin of the tension in cosmological parameters between late and early measurements, and the role of galaxies in reionizing the Universe.